Bhagat Singh: Communism

 Historian K. N. Panikkar described Singh as one of the early Marxists in India.
 The political theorist Jason Adams notes that he was more enamoured with Lenin than with Marx.
 From 1926 onward, he studied the history of the revolutionary movements in India and abroad.
 In his prison notebooks, he quoted Lenin in reference to imperialism and capitalism and also the revolutionary thoughts of Trotsky.

-On the day his execution, Bhagat Singh was reading the book, Reminiscences of Lenin, authored by Clara Zetkin, a German Marxist.
+On the day of his execution, Bhagat Singh was reading the book, Reminiscences of Lenin, authored by Clara Zetkin, a German Marxist.
 When asked what his last wish was, Singh replied that he was studying the life of Lenin and he wanted to finish it before his death.

 Atheism

 Singh began to question religious ideologies after witnessing the Hindu–Muslim riots that broke out after Gandhi disbanded the Non-Cooperation Movement.
 He did not understand how members of these two groups, initially united in fighting against the British, could be at each other's throats because of their religious differences.
 At this point, Singh dropped his religious beliefs, since he believed religion hindered the revolutionaries' struggle for independence, and began studying the works of Bakunin, Lenin, Trotsky – all atheist revolutionaries.
 He also took an interest in Soham Swami's book Common Sense.

 While in prison in 1930–31, Bhagat Singh was approached by Randhir Singh, a fellow inmate, and a Sikh leader who would later found the Akhand Kirtani Jatha.
 According to Bhagat Singh's close associate Shiva Verma, who later compiled and edited his writings, Randhir Singh tried to convince Bhagat Singh of the existence of God, and upon failing berated him: "You are giddy with fame and have developed an ego that is standing like a black curtain between you and God".
 In response, Bhagat Singh wrote an essay entitled "Why I Am an Atheist" to address the question of whether his atheism was born out of vanity.
 In the essay, he defended his own beliefs and said that he used to be a firm believer in the Almighty, but could not bring himself to believe the myths and beliefs that others held close to their hearts.
 He acknowledged the fact that religion made death easier, but also said that unproven philosophy is a sign of human weakness.
 In this context, he noted:

 Towards the end of the essay, Bhagat Singh wrote: